Headphones For Riding Onewheel – Get This (2023)

 Bone-Conducting Headphones

 Bone-conducting headphones have been around for a while and work by sending the soundwaves directly into your head leaving your ears free.
-The sounds are carried into your inner ears directly by sending vibrations in the bones of the head and jaw effectively bypassing bypass the eardrum.
+The sounds are carried into your inner ears directly by sending vibrations in the bones of the head and jaw effectively bypassing the eardrum.

 Having nothing inside your ears makes it possible to determine where sounds are coming from keeping the 3D stage or the environment.
 Making this a safe choice of headphones for anyone using an electric scooter or Onewheel when commuting in busy traffic.

 The downside of bone-conducting headphones is the lack of clarity and deep bass.
 These frequencies are lost when the sound is transmitted by the bones.
-There has been a lot of development during the last few years, and the new offerings from AfterShokz (Now Shokz) have made a leap.
-I’m using the cheaper AfterShokz Openmove that has the latest technology even at this lower price.
+There has been a lot of development during the last few years, and the new offerings from Shokz have leaped.
+I’m using the cheaper Shokz Openmove that has the latest technology even at this lower price.

-The benefits definitely out wages the downside for everyday commuting and the market leader is Aftershokz.
-They have a well-priced entry option in AfterShokz Openmove with IP55 reading that works with the helmet.
-Their prime offering is the Aftershokz Aeorpeak built with titanium giving it a lower weight and the added benefits of IP66.
+The benefits outweigh the downside for everyday commuting and the market leader is Shokz.
+They have a well-priced entry option in Shokz Openmove with an IP55 reading that works with the helmet.
+Their prime offering is the Shokz Aeorpeak built with titanium giving it a lower weight and the added benefits of IP66.

 The Aftershokz and my Lazyrooling hoodie are my go-to kit for riding.